 Wauwatosa, WI 53222

 You may also contact our Customer Service Team at 1-833-INFOHUB (1-833-463-6482).
 However, contacting the Customer Service Team by phone shall not constitute “notice” for purposes of any notice requirement included in this Agreement.

-34. Independent Contractors.
+40. Independent Contractors.
 Briggs & Stratton and Customer are independent contractors and neither Briggs & Stratton nor any of its employees or agents shall be an employee, agent, partner or joint employee of Customer.
 Briggs & Stratton assumes sole responsibility for the withholding and payment of all appropriate income and employment taxes for its employees.
 Briggs & Stratton is solely responsible for all employee rights and benefits for its employees, including compliance with employment laws including workers’ compensation, unemployment insurance and wage and hour laws.